socsys/Lightbeam_Chrome/README.md

 Installation:
-Here is the tested version of Chrome Lightbeam. https://chrome.google.com/webstore/detail/lightbeamchrome/hjkajeglckopdkbggdiajobpilgccgnj
+Here is the tested version of Chrome Lightbeam just for research study. https://chrome.google.com/webstore/detail/lightbeamchrome/hjkajeglckopdkbggdiajobpilgccgnj

+And the original Firefox version is form mozilla: https://github.com/mozilla/lightbeam-we

 Please share us with your weekly data so that we could improve our add-on: